 Beyond, the landscape becomes more open, with a thrilling view over the Peak district just before the 194m trig point – one of those ‘turn points’ that tantalise with their glimpse of what was previously hidden but is next to come.
 From the trig point, I left the little ridge I had been following for a while and dropped down on my new best friend the Staffordshire Way into the Sherbrook valley, the ferns glorious in their autumn colours.

 There’s just one more little rise, over Cat Hill, before the village of Milford is reached.
 There’s a perfectly good bus service from here into Stafford, and I might have used it (as indeed I did, when rejoining at Milford next year) if the weather had been dire, but there’s a perfectly good canal (the Staffordshire & Worcestershire) going the same way, so I didn’t.

 A shame though that the last mile, off the canal and on the Sow’s flood meadows, was abominably wet, and it needed some quick thinking at the local Asda to get hold of a large plastic bag in which my boots could be hidden both in the excellent Sun pub and on the train home.

 Towards the Peak, 2013

 The original plan had been to spend a week or so walking from Milford into the Dark Peak.
 However, I had picked up a niggling achilles injury earlier in 2013, so I cut my plans back to three days.
-It proved to be a wise decision.
+As the Peak District page will show, it proved to be a wise decision.